 Soybeans were domesticated in northeastern China in about 2,500 B.C. and are a member of the legume family.
+The cultivated soybean, Glycine max L., is a domesticated soybean grown in many parts of the world.
+It is a member of the subgenus, Soja.
 Worldwide soybeans are an important oilseed crop, used to produce oil for human consumption and a high protein meal used in animal diets.
 While traditionally soybeans have been grown in warm season zones, breeding efforts have resulted in soybean varieties that are adapted to more northern climates, and the production area is increasing every year, including in Saskatchewan.
 Soybeans are still a warm season crop, requiring sufficient heat and moisture to perform well.
 Moisture and heat are the two biggest factors impacting soybean production in Saskatchewan.

 Soybeans are a legume plant with a branched tap root and are sensitive to day length in their growth and reproduction.
 As days begin to shorten, flowering is initiated in the crop.
 Growth stages are still heavily influenced by heat, and increased mean temperatures will hasten flowering.
 Reduced mean temperatures will delay flowering, in relationship to photoperiod length.